 The Aquatic Reserve is home to a variety of sea creatures including Dusky Whalers, Port Jackson, turtles, sting rays, Blue Groupers and many more fishes and sea creatures.

 Hire your snorkel set from Manly Dive shop for $35 for the day.

 If you are scared to do it alone try jumping on a tour with Ecotreasures – they have all the insider knowledge on their personal tours.

-Manly’s only water slide park located on Manly Cove, formally known as Manly Water Works.
+Manly’s only water slide park, Manly Surf n Slide is located on Manly Cove, formally known as Manly Water Works.
 With heated pools it is a great place to occupy the kids during the school holidays.
 You can purchase 1 hour, 2 hour or day passes starting at $20.

 Store Beach can only be accessed by water and is home to a variety of wildlife.